 Federal Reserve liabilities

 The major items on the liability side of the Federal Reserve balance sheet are Federal Reserve notes (U.S. paper currency) and the deposits that thousands of depository institutions, the U.S. Treasury, and others hold in accounts at the Federal Reserve Banks.
-These items, as well as the Federal Reserve's other liabilities, can be seen in tables 1, 8, and 9 of the H.4.1 statistical release.
+These items, as well as the Federal Reserve's other liabilities, can be seen in the H.4.1 statistical release.

 Federal Reserve notes, net of Federal Reserve Bank holdings

 Historically, Federal Reserve notes were the largest liability on the Federal Reserve's balance sheet but were surpassed by deposits of depository institutions in 2010.
 When a depository institution that needs more currency to meet its customers' needs asks a Reserve Bank to send it more Federal Reserve notes, it pays for the currency with a debit to its Federal Reserve account.
 Thus, an increase in Federal Reserve notes outside of the Reserve Banks reduces the quantity of reserve balances that depository institutions hold in their Federal Reserve accounts but leaves total liabilities of the Federal Reserve unchanged, all else being equal.
 The quantity of Federal Reserve notes held by the public has grown over time with population growth and other factors affecting currency demand.
 Additional information on currency is available at (www.federalreserve.gov/paymentsystems/coin_about.htm).